fxcker01/shopapp/README.md

 ## 🧠 About the Project

-**Lumeyra Store** is a fast and mobile-friendly e-commerce platform built with Django and Vue.js.
+**Evimora Store** is a fast and mobile-friendly e-commerce platform built with Django and Vue.js.
 It supports product browsing, shopping cart with quantity management, user authentication, JWT-based profiles, and floating cart access on mobile.

 ---